 - When there is an association of many doshas and when doshas are in excited state panchakarma treatments are advised.

-- Selection pf panchakarma treatment depends on the nature of the disease.
+- The selection of panchakarma treatment depends on the nature of the disease.

 - All the panchakarma procedures have pre-procedures to undergo.